South Mountain (La Sal Mountains)

-South Mountain is an 11798 ft peak in San Juan County, Utah in the United States, about 5 mi north of La Sal, Utah.
+South Mountain is an 11798 ft peak in San Juan County, Utah, United States, about 5 mi north of La Sal, UtahLa Sal.
 It is part of the La Sal Mountains.
 Precipitation runoff from this mountain drains into tributaries of the Colorado River.
 The nearest town is Moab, 20 mi to the northwest, and the nearest higher neighbor is Mount Tukuhnikivatz, 2.64 mi to the north.

 Climate

 Spring and fall are the most favorable seasons to visit the South Mountain area.
 According to the Köppen climate classification system, it is located in a Cold semi-arid climate zone, which is defined by the coldest month having an average mean temperature below 32 °F (0 °C), and at least 50% of the total annual precipitation being received during the spring and summer.
 This desert climate receives less than 10 in of annual rainfall, and snowfall is generally light during the winter.